Welcome to Year 3

 - Design & Technology: Making a container, a nightlight and sandwiches

-- PSHE topics: Living with a disability, parts of the body, sun safety and road safety.
+- PSHE topics: Living with a disability, parts of the body, sun safety, road safety and well being.

-- RE: Christmas, Easter, Who is Jesus?
+- Faith & Philosophy: Christmas, Easter, Who is Jesus?
 Faith in the Arts, Judaism, baptism, parts of the Bible.

 - Computing: How a network works, programming, presenting, E-safety, sending emails, touch typing.